-Here is a description of some of the woods that we use on Aperio Guitar necks.
+Here is a description of the most common woods that we use on Aperio necks.
 Take a minute to read and you will find there is not a lot of mystery in fingerboard woods.
 The biggest difference is the hardness and Ebony almost always wins that game.
-The next is appearance, and last is Mojo, which is undefined.
 The corporate makers choose their wood using economics in their selection process.
-Save your worry and just choose what you like, not what a corporate manufacturer fills their assembly line with.
+Save your worry and just choose what you like, not what a big manufacturer fills their assembly line with.
 You wouldn’t be here if you didn’t want something different!

-Indian Rosewood and Pau Ferro are standard woods I stock.
+Maple, Indian Rosewood and Pau Ferro are standard woods we stock.
 The Pau Ferro costs a little more.
-We can get other woods but those in general will add $25.00 to your neck.
+We can get other woods but those in general will add an additional cost to your neck.
 Think about what you want and send me an email or call and I’ll tell you if I can get it and what the additional cost will be.
-If you have a piece of wood you want made into a fingerboard I can do that too- like Grandma’s old mantle or something like that.
-Give me a call.

 Pau Ferro has become a quite popular fingerboard wood, mostly among large production electric guitar manufacturers.
 It may be even more popular in the next few years as it might become less expensive than Indian Rosewood, as it comes from Brazil and Bolivia.
 There are a lot of economics and politics in wood!
 Pau Ferro (Machaerium villosum or schleroxylon) is also known as Morado, Santos Rosewood, or Bolivian Rosewood.
 It is not true Rosewood but it has many of the qualities that are highly regarded in a fingerboard wood.
 It’s stable, abrasion resistant, hard, attractive, exotic and has good compression strength parallel to the grain.
 The color can go from a tan to a chocolate brown.